Jane Addams and the Hull-House Settlement

 Salon and Library

-Never-before-seen art by ten Chicago artists who lived and worked at Hull-House at the turn of the twentieth century.
+Never-before-seen art by ten Chicago artists who lived and worked at Hull-House at the turn of the twentieth century (this portion of the exhibit in current not on view).
 A collection of books related to Jane Addams and the Hull-House Settlement, as well as a selection of books from Addams’ personal library.

 Miss Addams' Bedroom